jharris4/html-webpack-tags-plugin/README.md

 Some users have encountered issues with plugin ordering.

-- It is advisable to always place any `HtmlWebpackPlugin` plugins **before** any `HtmlWebpackIncludeAssetsPlugin` plugins in your webpack config.
+- It is advisable to always place any `HtmlWebpackPlugin` plugins **before** any `HtmlWebpackTagsPlugin` plugins in your webpack config.

 This plugin has only been tested with **two instances** in one webpack config, where one had `option.append: false` and the other had `option.append: true`.